The Laguna 69 hike is what drew me to Huaraz. After seeing pictures of the famous lake, I knew I had to experience it for myself.

 I don’t like group tours.
 I prefer to hike independently and use local transport when possible.

-But I don’t recommend doing this for the Laguna 69 hike.
-Here’s why.
+But I don’t recommend doing this for the Laguna 69 hike, as transport and logistics can be a nightmare!

 If you want to hike Laguna 69 independently, the best option is to organize a private taxi that will wait for you while you are hiking.
 But this is much more expensive than a tour (S/200).

-The best Laguna 69 tour
+Laguna 69 tours

 Booking a tour from Huaraz is the cheapest and easiest way to hike Laguna 69.